 A familiar dish both at home and in restaurants, gyudon - beef bowls - are very popular amongst foreigners.
 With big gyudon chains such as Yoshinoya expanding overseas, there are few people who step foot in japan without first knowing about gyudon.
 The foreign visitors we interviewed this time have all eaten gyudon before.

-“I love beef more than anything else.
+“I really like beef more than anything else.
 And so, I like gyudon too.
-Though I’ve eaten gyudon at Japanese restaurants back in America, the ones in Japan are indeed more delicious!”
+Though I’ve eaten gyudon at Japanese restaurants back in America, the ones in Japan are definitely more delicious!”
 (USA, 20s, male)